-Highway Materials ment of Transportation + Sustainability Vashington State Dens a test project using recycled shingles.
-We will help with heating and analysis of the parementary and will help track its performance over time.
-Plants and Compost WSDOT subrages plants before the start of construction and uses them to reatore other areas.
-These and logs are saved and converting to habitit features within streams, wetlands Asphait Shingle Recycling Asphait shingles present a possible opportunity for mesor and supplication binder in the shingle to make new asphalt pervement.
-WSDOT's State Materials Lab is working closely with King County as they bull and other natural areas.
-We convert what was 5 other sources to control erosion and sediment ATTACHMENT D on our projects.
-Other waste (wet or soiled paper towels, food waste coffee grounds - all are taken for compost).
-The local waste hauler has certified the State sheeting, wooden pallets and even kitchen The WSDOT State Materials Lab has taken action close to home to reduce, reuse and recycle.
-We now recycle nearly every type (aggregates, concrete, asphalt and steel), paper, cardboard, plastics and plastic of material we encounter: testing waste ssociated costs.
-Now, if we need a specialty Lab, evaluating the real need for having them reviewed chemicals stored in the Chemistry chemical for a specific test, small quantities Additionally, WSDOT's State Materials Lab expected testing the remainder is recycled. on hand.
-By reducing those chemicals on hand (eliminating over 600 chemicals) we educed consumption, the risk of storing potentially hazardous chemicals and the ire ordered and after completion of the greatly reducing hazardous chemical torage onsite
+Plants and Compost

+and Recycle within the State Materials Reduce, Reuse ab building waste (wet or soiled paper towels, food waste coffee grounds - all are taken for compost).
+The local waste hauler has certified the State Materials Lab as a Certified Green Program. sheeting, wooden pallets and even kitchen The WSDOT State Materials Lab has taken action close to home to reduce, reuse and recycle.
+We now recycle nearly every type (aggregates, concrete, asphalt and steel), paper, cardboard, plastics and plastic of material we encounter; testing waste issociated costs.
+Now, if we need a specialty Lab, evaluating the real need for having them reviewed chemicals stored in the Chemistry chemical for a specific test, small quantities Additionally, WSDOT's State Materials Lab expected testing the remainder is recycled, on hand.
+By reducing those chemicals on hand (eliminating over 600 chemicals) we aduced consumption, the risk of storing potentially hazardous chemicals and the are ordered and after completion of the greatly reducing hazardous chemical greenhouse gas emissions while not affecting quality.
+Current studies underway are reviewing the opportunity of using even greate Since 2008, WSDOT has allowed up to 5% levels of limestone in hydraulic cements. limestone in portland cement, reducing